sanel/monroe/README.md

 ### Monroe shortcuts for code buffer

-These shortcuts are valid from code buffer, where you edit Clojure code (where *monroe-interaction-mode* is activated).
+These shortcuts are valid from code buffer where you edit Clojure code and where *monroe-interaction-mode* is activated.

 Keys                | Description
 --------------------|----------------------------